 Importing air shipments into Canada is the fastest way to bring goods from overseas.
-Although the freight cost is higher, it makes sense to ship by air if the goods are time sensitive.
+Compared to shipping by ocean, the freight cost is higher.
+It makes sense to ship by air if the goods are time sensitive.
 With air shipments, the storage charges start quickly (compared to other modes of transport) so it is important to provide documents to your broker in advance.
 The documentation needed vary based on the type of goods being imported, however here are the general requirements.

 The information on the packing list can sometimes be included on the commercial invoice, which removes the need for a packing list.
 However, it never hurts to have this document.
-The packing list should contain information that details what is in each package of the air shipment, along with the net and gross weights of each item and box.
-This can be helpful when calculating local delivery rates.
+The list should detail what is in each package of the shipment, along with the net and gross weight of each item.
+This information is also helpful when calculating local delivery rates.

 Finally, depending on the origin of the goods, a certificate of origin could be important.
 If Canada has a trade agreement in place with the country of manufacture and export, then a certificate of origin could help in saving some duties on the shipment.
 Each trade agreement specifies the requirements to prove the origin of the goods, so contact your Customs Broker to find out what the requirements are.

-Certain goods require import permits, or advance approval prior to shipping so please confirm with your customs broker before shipping items that you are unsure of.
-If goods arrive without having the proper permits in place, the shipment could be rejected and sent back to origin.
+Certain goods require import permits, or advance approval prior to shipping so please confirm with your customs broker before shipping items.
+If goods ship without having the proper permits in place, the shipment could be rejected and sent back to origin.

 With the right customs broker in place, there should be no problems importing air shipments into Canada.
 Although original documents generally travel with the cargo, it is important to send copies of all the above documentation to your customs broker in advance to ensure all requirements are taken care of prior to shipping.
 This also allows your customs broker to monitor the movement of the shipment to ensure the cargo does not arrive without notice.
 For more information on the requirements of shipping cargo by air, please feel free to Contact Us.
 For a free quote, please click here.